gokmenhakan/ML_F16C_Community_Tutorial/README.md

 * F-16C Fuel Flow Indicator Community Edition
 * F-16C Speedbrake Indicator Community Edition

-The focus of these releases is to provide working, understandable, and buildable examples rather than fully commercial cockpit products.

-* F-16C Fuel Flow Indicator Community Edition
-* F-16C Speedbrake Indicator Community Edition
+* F-16C Angle of Attack Indicator Community Edition

 The focus of these releases is to provide working, understandable, and buildable examples rather than fully commercial cockpit products.